gvwilson/thirdbit/src/fiction/iffy/index.md

 There was a moment neither of them shared with the other.
 *I wish I could remember my mum and dad,* Sandrine finally thought.

-*I know,* Iffy replied gently.
-*All I got o' mine is how they ended.
+*All I got o' mine is how they ended,*
-I wouldn't give that up,
+Iffy replied gently.
-but I'd give just about anythin' else t' have more.*
+*I'd give just about anythin' else t' have more.*

 Another moment passed.
 *All right,* Sandrine thought.